 Darryl Lobe | Bothell Police Department

 Officer Lobe has attended several training courses on Narcotics/Drug Investigations, commercial and passenger vehicle interdiction over the years.
 He has attended over 12 seminars put on by PNWK9 and has instructed at one held in Bellingham in 2010.
 During his time working K9, he has instructed and became a mentor to several K9 teams in his area.
-He also assists in monthly group training organized by Deputy Bridgman in the Puget Sound area.
+He also assisted in monthly group training organized by Deputy Bridgman in the Puget Sound area for over 6 years and continues to conduct training.
 Officer Lobe has been a certifying official for PNWK9 since 2013.

 Fred Helfers | Retired Everett PD; NACSW Instructor

 Fred Helfers started training and handling detection canines in 1982 while working with the Everett Police department.
 Fred trained and worked two drug detection canines during his 28 years in law enforcement.
 Over the past 30 years, Fred has expanded his knowledge of detection canines by training canines and handlers in the fields of drug detection, insect detection, natural gas detection and accelerant detection.

 Further, for over 20 years Fred operated a professional detection dog training kennel and training facility for police officers, training drug detection and accelerant detection canines and their handlers.
 Fred’s passion and recognized expertise in training detection canine teams have led him to conduct training seminars and classes throughout United States, Canada, Australia, Sweden, and Brazil.